LukeShu/leaguer/doc/Sprint3-Retrospective.md

 was applied to every page in the site.
 Since e-sport players often spend hours in front of screens, it was important to reduce eye strain by making our interface dark while keeping it sleek and modern.
-We implemented Gravatar in a few more spots as well, helping to distinguish between users more easily.
-The default image was changed to give each user a unique avatar even if they've not set one.
+We implemented Gravatar in a few more spots as well, helping to distinguish between users more easily.  he default image was changed to give each user a unique avatar even if they've not set one.
 Tournament creation and listing also received tune ups, with images listed with each tournament to help display its game type and a better creation page when creating a tournament.